novaotp/me/README.md

-# Me
+# My portfolio

-This repo represents my own portfolio at [enter address when public]
+This repo represents my own portfolio that you can [preview on my website](https://me-novaotp.vercel.app).